adrianschlatter/ppf.datamatrix/docs/README.md

 # Contributing

 Did you find a bug and would like to report it?
-Or maybe you've fixed it already?
+Or maybe you've fixed it already or want to help fixing it?
 That's great!
 Please read [CONTRIBUTING](./CONTRIBUTING.md) to learn how to proceed from there.

 To help ascertain that contributing to this project is a pleasant experience, we have established a [code of conduct](./CODE_OF_CONDUCT.md).
 You can expect